Media Pipeline

 Video

 MP4 and WebM support.
 Playback modes (autoplay, inline, modal) are stored in the media asset metadata.
+Videos can be optimized to a compressed MP4 format via ffmpeg.

 Derivatives configuration